 The other writing book that led to my three page stream-of-consciousness.
 This is another good book for writers to own.
 The prompts are broken down by genre (101 each!), but I ignored that reading them because, while I don’t write Sci-Fi or Fantasy ever, I may still find inspiration from the prompt – and I did.
 Again, this book had good prompts and is definitely something that will help you through a bout of writer’s block (we all get it!).

 This book isn’t worth it – at least not for me.
 It has a lot of prompts, and if you’re just looking to journal, it has some good ideas, but none of it seems to be unique, and very few prompts are good for fiction.
 Don’t waste time or money on this one.

 Steadman’s writing style is impressive.
 The plot moves along calmly, almost numbly, but there’s always this ominous feel hanging over you.
 My heart beat faster at parts, and I might have trouble going to sleep…It was very good, and though parts were slow, it never felt boring.
 By the end of it, I hadn’t read the storyline I thought I was going to read, and the book was amazing.
 Absolutely read this!

 I realized I was a few books behind, so I started from the beginning with One For The Money and got through Top Secret Twenty-One (skipping the special holiday editions so far).
 I always love this series.
 It’s light-hearted, literally makes me laugh out loud at parts, and has some elements of NJ that I recognize.
 I am 100% Team Ranger.
 If you haven’t already read these, you should.

-It’s been a good month for the most part, especially reading-wise.
+It’s been a good month for the most part, especially reading-wise – I squeezed in a fair amount of books.
 I’m trying to blog more, and I will keep working at it, but I’ve got to build some sort of a better routine, and I’m struggling!
 Forgiveness, please!